 Recently here at Whywait Plumbing, we have had several calls from clients who are concerned they are about to be overrun by small drain flies in their bathroom.
-Generally, the concern is that they are in large numbers, and no matter what is done to kill them they continue to multiply as there is always more the next day.
+Generally, the concern is that they are in large numbers, and no matter what is done to kill them, every drain fly seems to multiply as there is always more the next day.

-Cleaning Your Drains Doesn’t Get Rid Of Drain Flies!
+Cleaning Your Drains Doesn’t Get Rid Of A Drain Fly

 Many clients had cleaned the bathroom until it could be cleaned no more.
 So by process of elimination, they had decided that they were coming out of one of the drains in the bathroom.
-Frustratingly no matter how often some clients sat and observed the drains they never saw any of the drain flies emerging from the drain in the shower or basin or the floor waste.
-Many clients describe them as lazy flies as they just accumulate on the bathroom walls and seldom fly.
+Frustratingly no matter how often some clients sat and observed the drains, they never saw any of the drain flies emerging from the drain in the shower or basin or the floor waste.
+Many clients describe them as lazy flies, accumulating on the bathroom walls and seldom flying.

-What most people observed was the drain flies flying were mainly sitting on the walls or ceiling in the bathroom.
-We can confirm that what everyone was experiencing is what is commonly known as drain flies or bathroom flies emerging from the floor waste drain where they breed.
+Most people observed that the flying drain flies were mainly sitting on the walls or ceiling in the bathroom.
+We can confirm that everyone was experiencing what is commonly known as drain flies or bathroom flies emerging from the floor waste drain where they breed.

 What Do Drain Flies Look Like

-Drain flies are dark grey flies and are 2mm – 4mm in length with hairy moth-like wings.
-They have a jerky flight as they are weak fliers and usually are found close to the floor waste drain or other areas of origin such as shower or bath wastes.
+Drain flies are dark grey and 2mm – 4mm long with hairy moth-like wings.
+They have a jerky flight as they are weak fliers and usually are found close to the floor waste drain or other areas of origin, such as the shower or bath waste.
 This is why they seldom stray outside the bathroom.
 In most cases, they are breeding in the bathroom floor waste trap.

-Drain flies do not bite and are not known to transmit disease of any sort.
-They do not damage clothes or linen and are considered to be more of unsightly nuisance value in your home.
+Drain flies do not bite and are not known to transmit diseases of any sort.
+They do not damage clothes or linen and are considered to be more of an unsightly nuisance value in your home.

 The adult drain flies and larvae can be controlled by eliminating or reducing breeding sites.
-If the infestation is minor, the pouring of bleach into the floor trap will usually work in killing them.
-However, if that does not solve the problem, then you will need to kill them by thoroughly cleaning the drain lines and or sealing of the floor trap.
+If the infestation is minor, pouring bleach into the floor trap will usually kill them.
+However, if that does not solve the problem, then you will need to kill them by thoroughly cleaning the drain lines and or sealing the floor trap.

-The reason that they continually seem to be in large numbers despite always killing them is that eggs hatch in 32 to 48 hours when the temperature is above 20 degrees.
+They continually seem to be in large numbers despite always killing them because eggs hatch in 32 to 48 hours when the temperature is above 20 degrees.
 The larvae mature in 9 to12 days and feed on the decaying organic matter that accumulates in the floor waste trap.
 The life cycle of drain flies is 1-3 weeks.
 Adults drain flies live about two weeks, with old ones dying and new ones emerging.
 They feed on the wastewater in the floor waste trap.
-During the day the adults rest in shaded areas such as under the basin or on walls near plumbing fixtures and the sides of showers and baths.
+During the day, the adults rest in shaded areas under the basin or on walls near plumbing fixtures and showers and baths.
 Most activity occurs during the evening when the flies are seen hovering about.